alphagov/specialist-publisher/docs/creating-editing-and-removing-specialist-document-types-and-finders.md

 1. Publish the finder by running the rake task `publishing_api:publish_finders` or `publishing_api:publish_finder[your_format_name_based_on_the_schema_file]` against the specialist publisher app (rake tasks [here](https://github.com/alphagov/specialist-publisher/blob/ce68fdb008cab05225e0493e19decba5365e1e20/lib/tasks/publishing_api.rake)).

 ## Adding values for existing fields on a specialist document

-1. In `publishing-api`:
-   - Add the new values to the field you are amending, in the [specialist_document schema](https://github.com/alphagov/publishing-api/blob/6d5595470bd0e7f3072e06f0113e3ca5514b6e98/content_schemas/formats/shared/definitions/_specialist_document.jsonnet).
-See [example here](https://github.com/alphagov/publishing-api/pull/2659/files#diff-e427ec772dc2597718b907f2db7772ad580d90452a76ce291114ddd0cfacb289).
-   - Update the facets in example json with the additional values, as in [this commit](https://github.com/alphagov/publishing-api/pull/2659/files#diff-b1571e1d36f1eb32ee304f39c39fd6d94c3be93a4bf88e56140fdf528a0d2338).

-   **NOTE**: You will need to run `bundle exec rake build_schemas` to regenerate schemas after adding the new value(s).

-2. In `specialist publisher`, add the new values to the relevant file in the [schema](https://github.com/alphagov/specialist-publisher/tree/main/lib/documents/schemas) directory.
+1. In `specialist publisher`, add the new values to the relevant file in the [schema](https://github.com/alphagov/specialist-publisher/tree/main/lib/documents/schemas) directory.
 See [this](https://github.com/alphagov/specialist-publisher/pull/1899/commits/97c8d713f8e62b0cb8763fe26e1dcf5a0435c12d) commit for an example.

-3. In `search-api`, amend the value in the relevant schema in the [elasticsearch_types](https://github.com/alphagov/search-api/tree/main/config/schema/elasticsearch_types) directory.
+2. In `search-api`, amend the value in the relevant schema in the [elasticsearch_types](https://github.com/alphagov/search-api/tree/main/config/schema/elasticsearch_types) directory.
 See [this](https://github.com/alphagov/search-api/pull/2320/commits/0f29e310581e30707eea7fe8c91063974636dbe2) commit for an example.

 To republish the finder:
 1. Deploy Publishing API, Search API, Deploy Specialist Publisher.